mastodon-ml/relay/docs/configuration.md

 	port: 8080

-### Web Workers
+### Push Workers

-The number of processes to spawn for handling web requests.
+The number of processes to spawn for pushing messages to subscribed instances.
 Leave it at 0 to automatically detect how many processes should be spawned.

 	workers: 0